 Phil Sumbler, chairman of Swansea City Supporters' Trust, was on one of the buses.

 "It was massively frustrating," he told BBC Wales.
 "We had read the reports of the same thing happening to Arsenal when they came over in December.

 "It seems to be a deliberate ploy by the police to keep the Napoli fans away from us and Uefa should be looking at this.

 "Why should visiting fans miss the start of the game because of the home fans?
 Uefa should clamp down."

 Around 900 supporters made the trip to Italy for the Round of 32 second leg match.

 Many of them followed safety advice to avoid public transport and instead use a convoy of buses escorted by police from the port area to the Stadio San Paolo.

-The convoy was set up to keep visiting fans away from known hot-spots for hooligan trouble such as the Forcella and Quartieri Spagnoli areas.'Swarming in'
+The convoy was set up to keep visiting fans away from known hot-spots for hooligan trouble such as the Forcella and Quartieri Spagnoli areas.